 In order to correctly and effectively obtain collagen, a close ingredient watch is absolutely necessary.
 Above which, when looking for collagen replacements in the skin to fight signs of aging by means of fine lines and wrinkling, look for companies that get their bones and tissues from cage-free, free-range, and antibiotic-free sources.
 In addition, companies that have conducted their own research for their own product containing

-Products that contain the type I collagen are also key.
+Products that contain type I collagen are also key.
 This type targets the skin, tendon, vasculature, organs, and bone.
-Type I work well at replenishing the skin.
-Clinical trials in patients who supplement with Type I collagen showed enhanced skin hydration and firmness as well as a decrease in wrinkles.
+Type I works well at replenishing the skin.
+Clinical trials in patients who supplemented with Type I collagen showed enhanced skin hydration and firmness, as well as a decrease in wrinkles.

 Now that collagen has become a household name, products with collagen are popping up all over.
 Take collagen water.
-The product is making a major splash with many established health companies and food chains hoping on board.
+The product is making a major splash with many established health companies and food chains hopping on board.
 Collagen water comes in many subtle flavors.
 According to Collagen Water, “The amino-acid content of hydrolysed collagen is the same as collagen.
-Hydrolysed Collagen contains 20 amino acids, including 8 out of 9 essential amino-acids (there is no tryptophan).
-The predominant amino-acids in hydrolysed collagen are: glycine, proline and hydroxyproline, which represent around 50% of the total amino acid content.
+Hydrolysed Collagen contains 20 amino acids, including 8 out of 9 essential amino acids (there is no tryptophan).
+The predominant amino acids in hydrolysed collagen are glycine, proline, and hydroxyproline, which represent around 50% of the total amino acid content.
 Glycine and proline concentration is 20 times higher than in any other proteins.”
 This is a good way to get your daily collagen in your take whilst remaining hydrated.